senceralp01/MusicPlayer/README.md

 # Music Player

-ES6 classes and Javascript DOM manipulation are studied on this application.
+ES6 classes and Javascript DOM manipulation and Audio Object are studied on this application.

 The Bootstrap library has been used in the design.